 The General Biology program is designed for those students who plan to enter careers in business, secondary education, technical support, or other areas that relate to the Biological Sciences.
-It is not intended for students planning to enroll in graduate or professional programs in the Biological Sciences or related areas.
-Students are recommended to pursue a minor area of study, such as in chemistry or business.
+It is not intended for students planning to enroll in graduate or professional programs in the Biological Sciences or related areas (though completion of this major does not preclude graduate school admission).
+Students are recommended to pursue a minor area of study, such as chemistry or business.